 Tell me about masterdocuments and subdocuments in MS Word

-- Having document with several hundreds pages makes it difficult to scroll and go to the particular location immediately.
+- Having document with several hundred pages makes it difficult to scroll and go to the particular location immediately.
 Managing smaller files is much easier!

-- Consistency in the look and formatting of document.
-If every chapter do not look similar, it really looks unprofessional and your reader looses the feeling that he/she is reading same book.
+- Consistency in the look and formatting of the document.
+If every chapter does not look similar, it really looks unprofessional and your reader looses the feeling that he/she is reading the same book.

-- The process is tiresome and time consuming if you require to change the structure or formatting of document.
+- The process is tiresome and time-consuming if you require changing the structure or formatting of the document.
 You’ll need to repeat the same set of actions to all the files of that book.